 All domestic and commercial buildings in the UK available to buy or rent must have an Energy Performance Certificate (EPC).
 If you own a home, getting an energy performance survey done could help you identify ways to save money on your energy bills and improve the comfort of your home.

 Much like the multi-coloured sticker on new appliances, EPCs tell you how energy efficient a building is and give it a rating from A (very efficient) to G (inefficient).
 EPCs let the person who will use the building know how costly it will be to heat and light, and what its carbon dioxide emissions are likely to be.

-The EPC will also state what the energy-efficiency rating could be if improvements are made, and highlights cost-effective ways to achieve a better rating.
-Even if you rent your home, some improvements noted on the EPC may be worth implementing, such as switching to more energy-efficient light bulbs.
+The EPC will also state what the energy-efficiency rating could be if you made the recommended improvements, and highlights cost-effective ways to achieve a better rating.
+Even if you rent your home, you could still implement some improvements noted on the EPC, such as switching to more energy-efficient light bulbs.

 EPCs are valid for 10 years from when issued.

 Your property's EPC needs to be available to potential buyers as soon as you start to market your property for sale or rent.
 You must get an approved Domestic Energy Assessor to produce the EPC.
 If you’re buying or renting a property, an EPC allows you to compare the energy efficiency of different properties easily.

 An EPC also highlights the energy efficiency improvements you could make, how much they will cost and how much you could save.
 This can be useful when looking to improve your current property, or if you’re looking to buy and improve.